AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 </p>

 <p align="justify">
 For the F1TENTH Sim Racing League, each team will be provided with a standardized simulation setup (in the form of a digital twin of the F1TENTH vehicle, and a digital twin of the Porto racetrack) within the high-fidelity <a href="https://github.com/Tinker-Twins/AutoDRIVE/tree/AutoDRIVE-Simulator">AutoDRIVE Simulator</a>.
-This would democratize autonomous racing, and make this competition accessible to everyone across the globe.
+This would democratize autonomous racing and make this competition accessible to everyone across the globe.
 </p>

 ### 1.1.
 System Requirements